Arxcis/TSE2220-elkraftsys/oblig-power-factory/README.md

 Det er anbefalt å plassere 200kW last i Area 1, da dette vil føre til lavest spenningsfall levert til forbruker i alle 3 områder og en jevnest mulig belastningsgrad om en sammenligner alle de 3 ulike trafoene.

-#### Konklusjon

-Resultatene er ikke så ille.
-Vi har fortsatt "god spenning".
-Innenfor 10% av nominell. fo

-- Which area would I put the load?
-- Here are some things worth considering:

-  1. Is the remaining capacity of the upstream trafos sufficient to support this new load?
-  2. Which trafo has the most/least available capacity?
-  3. What would the trafo utilization rate be for Area 1,2 and 3, before and after insertion of the 200kW load?
-  4. What should be the deciding factor?
-Utilization rate or balacing spare capacity?

-     - Having a balanced spare capacity in both area 1, 2 and 3 gives flexibility of where future load increases could be located.
-On the downside, this would decrease the maximum load.
-Keeping a big spare capacity in one area, and maxing out the two other areas might be beneficial if one wants to attract business with high power demands.
-If all the areas are averaged out, none have enough spare capacity to compete for this big customer.

-     - Keeping utilization rate below 90% may increase longevity of components.
-     - It comes down to priorities and politics in the end.
-What should be the deciding factor?

 ### 2c) Change length of the cable 1 from 200m to 16 000m